AlbertoCabreraLugo/DatosMasivos/practices/practice6_unit2.md

       .setSeed(1234L)
       .setMaxIter(100)

-    // The model is trained
+    // The model is trained.
     val model = trainer.fit(train)

     // The precision of the test data is calculated